OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-21.md

 ## 1 Kings 21:28

-Then the word of the Lord came to Elijah the Tishbite:
+The message of the Lord came to Elijah the Tishbite:

 ## 1 Kings 21:29